 How much do Starbucks’ employees make in downtown New York City?
-My guess is not a whole lot more than they make in my small rural town.
-My point is this: the large percentage of society who make less than $15 an hour and work in expensive cities still need to live somewhere near their place of work.
+My guess is not a whole lot more than they make in small rural towns.
+My point is this: the large percentage of society who makes less than $15 an hour and works in expensive cities still needs to live somewhere near their place of work.
 Baristas are not making six figures, yet they still manage to work in expensive areas.
 How?

 Related: 4 Things to Understand BEFORE Investing in Markets with Declining Populations

 In nearly every expensive city, there are pockets of low-priced properties.
 Don’t get me wrong, I’m not advocating slumlording or investing in a dangerous ghetto.
 Those areas have problems and extra expenses of their own.
 Location is still key in any real estate investment.
 I’m referring to the middle-class neighborhoods on the outskirts and in the suburbs.
 Generally, these areas are found 20 to 40 miles outside the city center, in smaller towns and communities.